timescale/docs.timescale.com-content/schema-management.md

 PostgreSQL JSON and JSONB datatypes.

-In this section, we provide detailed examples and best practices of how to create appropriate indexes, triggers, and constraints on your tables, as well as how to appropriately utilize the JSON and JSONB datatypes.
+In this section, we provide detailed examples and best practices of how to create appropriate indexes, triggers, constraints, and tablespaces on your tables, as well as how to appropriately utilize the JSON and JSONB datatypes.

 >ttt One of the most common ways of getting information about various aspects of your database is through `psql`, the interactive terminal.
 See the [PostgreSQL docs][psql-docs] for more information.

 ## Indexing Data [](indexing)